Invite friends and family to read the obituary and add memories.

 Select your format and elements to print

 Dad was a hard worker.
-Throughout his career he worked two to three jobs in addition to teaching, to ensure that Mom could be home to raise their large family.
-The jobs he worked included welding, installing insulation, gas station attendant, car and truck mechanic, truck driver, insurance agent, encyclopedia salesman, and gilsonite miner.
-Of all of those jobs, though, teaching was Dad's true calling.
-Mom would say, "he drove truck so he could afford to teach school."
+Throughout his life, he worked two to three jobs in addition to teaching to ensure that Mom could be home to raise their large family.
+These jobs included welder, insulation installer, gas station attendant, car and truck mechanic, truck driver, insurance agent, and gilsonite miner.
+However, teaching was Dad's true calling.
+Mom would say, “he drove truck so he could afford to teach school.”
 After teaching elementary school for a time, he earned his certificate to teach special education and worked for many years helping middle school students with learning difficulties.
 He wanted them to understand that they could do anything they desired.
 He knew that every person he met was a child of God from whom he could learn something important.

-Dad served faithfully in many Church callings but especially loved working with the youth.
+Dad served faithfully in many Church callings but particularly loved working with the youth.
 He enjoyed camping, backpacking, fishing, and teaching others to love the outdoors as much as he did.
 He also loved singing in the ward choir and encouraged his children to join him.
 He also strongly encouraged his children and grandchildren in their love of music, both instrumental and vocal.
-He always loved listening to anyone who would play for him, and encouraged talent shows at every opportunity.
-Throughout his life he supported the talents of his family, attending recitals, school performances, and concerts.
+He always loved listening to anyone who would play for him and encouraged talent shows at every opportunity.
+Throughout his life, he supported his family’s talents, attending recitals, school performances, and concerts.

 Val was preceded in death by his parents; his siblings Gordon (Beth and Barbara) Evans, Chad (Betty) Evans, Warren "Kent" Evans, Wendell (Donna) Evans, Gayle Evans, and Burke Evans, sister-in-law, Pat Evans, and brother-in-law, Dawn Gatherum; his son, Mark Evans; and his grandson, Alex Hansen.